OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-Orchestrator-V2.0.0.0.md

 ## 5.3.
 Step 3: Blockchain Installation

-OpenDID 2.0 uses Hyperledger Besu based on public blockchain.
+OpenDID 2.0 uses Hyperledger Besu based on blockchain.
 Using the Orchestrator, all processes from blockchain installation to deploying smart contracts (chaincode) used in OpenDID are performed automatically, allowing users to complete blockchain configuration with just one click without complex settings.

 ### 5.3.1.
 Hyperledger Besu Installation